 Loose, ruffled standards that are almost as wide as the falls.
-The standards are a hard colour to describe, there are cream to tan shades with a soft lavender blush.
+The standards are a hard colour to describe, there is cream to tan shades with a soft lavender blush.
 Or maybe it is milky coffee with a purple sheen.
 Hmmm.
 The falls are deep purple and fold back towards the stem and have a broad with a creamy border.
 The beard is cream with a soft touch of gold.
-A handsome colour combination whatever you call it!
+A handsome colour combination however you describe it.

 Bearded Iris make garden styling a breeze.
 They offer a rainbow of options to effectively couple and accentuate the existing colours in your patch.